7 Croatian card games you can play right now

 Tablić (Tablanet) is an easy-to-learn fishing card game.
 It is popular in Croatia, Bosnia and Herzegovina, Serbia, and Montenegro.
-The game is played with a set of 52 cards divided into red and black colors.
+The game is played with 52 cards divided into red and black colors.
 The set is divided into pik (green/spade), tref (acorn/club), karo (bell/diamond), herc (heart).
 Each suit includes 13 cards.

-Players of Tablić have to match the number of points of their card with the number of points of the cards on the table.
-The goal of the game is to collect as many points and tabla (tables) as possible.
+Players of Tablić have to match the number of points on their card with the number of points on the cards on the table.
+The game aims to collect as many points and tabla (tables) as possible.
 Tabla happens when the player collects all the cards from the table.

 Tablić is usually played with 2 or 4 players.
 Playing this game is simple and fun, making it a good choice for children.
-It is a great tool for encouraging children to use their brains and to practice counting.
+It is a great tool for encouraging children to use their brains and practice counting.

-Trešeta is an Italian trick-taking game that is very often played in Istria, on the Croatian coast, and islands.
+Trešeta is an Italian trick-taking game often played in Istria, on the Croatian coast, and islands.
 The game is easy to learn, but it is tactical.
 It is usually intended for 2 to 4 players.